-The world my granddaughter will know is very different from the world of my childhood.
+The world my grandchildren will know is very different from the world of my childhood.
 Or even the world my children grew up in.
 We live in a highly sexualized culture that permeates everything.
-Greed, selfishness, and self-indulgence run rampant.
+Greed, selfishness, and self-indulgence also run rampant.

 It seems it gets harder every day for a Christ-follower to navigate the landmines of our society.
 Morals and values have shifted dramatically away from God’s standards.
 Almost every day another story in the news demonstrates this ongoing clash between the world’s values and God’s standards.
 (For more info see Ed Stetzer’s article on Christian responses to cultural change in Christianity Today.)

 3 ways Christians Deal with the Culture Clash

 - Separate from the world – Granted, it’s easier to live by God’s standards if we remove ourselves from the influence of the world.
 But there’s one big problem with that.
 In doing so, we also remove the influence of Christ from the world.
 Jesus calls us to go out into the world and take the Gospel (John 17:14-18), not hunker down in a holy bunker.

 - Live by God’s standards out in the world – This is the hardest road to walk.
 But God promised that through His divine power, He has given us everything we need for life and godliness (2 Peter 1:3).
 With discipline, intentionality, and constant dependence on the Holy Spirit, we can live lives that please God and honor the name of Christ.

 - Compromise in one or more areas – Although some believers do simply throw up their hands without even trying to live by God’s standards, the majority of us simply straddle the fence here and there.
 Sometimes we compromise.
 Sometimes we think God’s way is “too hard” or “too boring” or just “too weird” compared to the world.

 So why do we do it?
 Why do followers of Christ sometimes follow the world?
 Here are four reasons based on time in God’s Word and a bit of observation: